exercism/java/exercises/practice/rate-limiter/.docs/instructions.md

 Once the window resets, the allowance refreshes for the next window.
 Each client is tracked separately, so another client can make requests within that same period.

-Examples:
-- Limit: 3 requests per 10 seconds per client.
+For example, consider a rate limiter configured to limit 2 requests per 10 seconds per client.
-  - A client’s first three requests in the same window are allowed; a fourth is rejected.
+Lets say client A sends a request.
-  - After the window resets, the next request is allowed again and the counting starts fresh.
+- Being its first request, the request is permitted.
+- A second request within 10 seconds after the first one is also permitted.
+- However, further requests after that would be denied _until_ at least 10 seconds has elapsed since the first request.
+- If a second client sends its first request within 10 seconds with of the first client's first request, it would also be permitted, _regardless_ of whether the first client has sent a second request.